chr1ssy44/blog/_posts/2023-10-06-to-do-project.md

 ```
 todos = ["do homework", "eat", "go to sleep"].
 ```
 Then, I printed out the current todos in the list.
-I saw a problem 😪 at first when the list would print the console with the brakets and the quotations.
-So, I searched up how to print the list with the brakets and I had to
+I saw a problem 😪 at first when the list would print the console with the brackets and the quotations.
+So, I searched up how to print the list with the brackets and I had to
 ```
  print(", ".join(todos))
 ```